-A joint German-Egyptian archaeological team says it has
+A joint German-Egyptian archaeological team revealed

-uncovered some of the world's oldest horse stables on the edge of
+in 1999 that it had uncovered some of the world's oldest horse stables

-known as Ramses the Great, who ruled between 1279-1213 BC and
+otherwise known as Ramses the Great, who ruled between 1279-1213 BC and

 was one of ancient Egypt's most prolific builders.

-The head of the excavation team, Edgar Pusch, described it as
+The head of the excavation team, Edgar Pusch, described

+Near East.
 He reported that it stretched for more than 17,000 square metres

 - six identical rows of buildings, each with rooms containing limestone

 basins and stones to tether the hundreds of horse.

 Twenty year search

-horses themselves were used to draw the time, and were used by Ramses II to
+horses themselves were used to draw the two-wheeled chariots that were

+an important part of warfare at the time, and were used by Ramses II to

 The German-Egyptian team had been digging in the area,

 which is close to the pharaoh's ancient capital, for nearly twenty years